gabesargeant/blog/gabrielsargeant/content/posts/usefulstuff-01/index.md

 I'm throwing an error rather than trying to recover, that's to avoid burying fault recovery logic inside something that should just be pass or fail.

+It's like there' a GAP in the serverless open source library market for all this glue like functions.

 **What about Golang?**

 So, same payload, slightly different logic.

-It's like there' a GAP in the serverless library market.